 Multi-length strings are ordered from longest to shortest, separated by the Unicode String Terminator character

-You can use the Text Edit and Text Input types to add text fields where users can enter text.
+You can use the Text Edit and Text Input components to add text fields where users can enter text.

-The Text Input type displays a single line of editable plain text, whereas the Text Edit type displays a block of editable, formatted text.
-Both types are used to accept text input.
+The Text Input component displays a single line of editable plain text, whereas the Text Edit component displays a block of editable, formatted text.
+Both components are used to accept text input.

 In the Input mask field, you can create an input mask that contains mask and meta characters and separators between them.
 When created or cleared, the text edit or input is filled with a copy of the input mask string, where the meta characters have been removed, and the mask characters have been replaced with the blank character.
 For example, in an input field for an IP address, you could use the following mask (with the underscore as the blank character):